cloudera-labs/cloudera.exe/roles/prometheus/README.md

 - Create necessary directories for Prometheus configuration (`/etc/prometheus`) and TSDB storage (`/var/lib/prometheus`).
 - Download the Prometheus distribution tarball.
 - Extract the Prometheus binary and related files to the installation directory.
+- Set SELinux to permissive mode on the target host.
 - Install a basic `prometheus.yml` configuration file.
 - Set up a `systemd` service for Prometheus.
 - Enable and start the Prometheus service, ensuring it runs on system boot.